ricco386/django-faktura/README.rst

 something for invoice evidence.
 I like to program and I wanted to try design a clean Django app and learn one or two things about testing stand alone app and packaging.

+You can use my refferal link: https://m.do.co/c/18b211fa1d99 and create account with Digital Ocean and get $50 credit, and you'll help me out to cover my hosting costs.

 If you like what I do (stuff like this django app, or my role in community), you can buy me a coffee: